michi-gato/libraryblorg/snguyen_cv.md

 ---

 ### PRESENTATIONS
-It's the year 2039.
+_It's the year 2039.
 Where's your podcast?
-(A Preserve This Podcast workshop)
+(A Preserve This Podcast workshop)_
 * Outlier Podcast Festival, Austin, TX.
 With Dana Gerber-Margie.
 (2019-05-18)
 * University of Texas at Austin Libraries, Austin, TX.
 With Dana Gerber-Margie.
 (2019-05-17)
 * Center for Investigative Reporting, Emeryville, CA. With Mary Kidd and Dana Gerber-Margie.
 (2019-05-11)
 * Metropolitan New York Library Council, New York City.
 With Molly Schwartz, Mary Kidd, and Dana Gerber-Margie.
 (2019-03-21)

-Responsive OER Programming at City Tech.
+_Responsive OER Programming at City Tech_.
 CUNY/SUNY OER Showcase 2019, Baruch College Vertical Campus, New York City.
 With Cailean Cooney and Elvis Bakaitis.
 (2019-03-22)

 ---